 If you're taking Mounjaro for weight loss and have started to notice more hair in the shower or on your brush, you're not alone.
-Many people are searching online “does Mounjaro cause hair loss” to find answers.
+Many people are searching online ‘does Mounjaro cause hair loss?’
 Although it's not officially listed as a side effect, there’s definitely a conversation happening around it.

 What is Mounjaro?

-Mounjaro (Tirzepatide) is a weekly injection originally developed to help manage blood glucose in people with type 2diabetes.
+Mounjaro (tirzepatide) is a weekly injection originally developed to help manage blood glucose in people with type 2 diabetes.
 But recently, it’s gained popularity for another reason: weight loss.
-It works as it mimics hormones in your gut to reduce appetite and improve how your body handles insulin.
+It works by mimicking the hormones in your gut to reduce appetite and improve how your body handles insulin.

 For many, Mounjaro has been a game-changer.
-But, as with any medication, there are side effects - and one concern that’s started popping up is hair thinning or shedding.
+But, as with any medication, there are side effects.
+One concern that keeps popping up is increased hair thinning or shedding.

-Technically speaking; hair loss isn’t listed as a known side effect of Mounjaro in the product information or clinical trials.
+Technically speaking, hair loss isn’t listed as a known side effect of Mounjaro in the product information or from clinical trials.
 But that doesn’t mean people aren’t experiencing it.
 In fact, plenty of patients have reported noticing hair thinning a few months after starting the medication.

 There are a few reasons why you might notice hair loss on Mounjaro: